 In fact, in domestic violence cases, the policy is to typically press charges, even if the victim immediately recants their statement.
 The District Attorney will take into account a non-cooperative victim though, especially if the evidence is weak or uncorroborated.

-Yes, if the police blatantly violate your rights by committing an illegal search of your property, your Oceanside criminal defense attorney can probably get the evidence withheld from trial.
+This is one of the rare criminal justice myths with some truth behind it.
+If the police blatantly violate your rights by committing an illegal search of your property, your Oceanside criminal lawyer can probably get the evidence withheld from trial.
 That being said, the rules about what requires a warrant and what doesn’t are extremely complex.

 Police need a warrant to search your cell phone, but they do not need one to look at your emails or texts stored on a cloud server from the last 180 days.
 They do not need a warrant to search your car -that is, unless it is parked in the driveway or garage of your home.
 If something is in plain sight, even in your home, police can search it, and if you give police permission to look inside your property, they do not need a warrant.
 Additionally, if they believe there are exigent circumstances requiring them to take immediate action, they can search any property at any time.

-If you believe your rights were violated by an illegal search, your Oceanside defense lawyer can help determine whether they were or not and whether or not the evidence might be withheld as a result.
+If you believe your rights were violated by an illegal search, your Oceanside criminal lawyer can help determine whether they were or not and whether or not the evidence might be withheld as a result, but don’t believe the criminal justice myths about this being an automatic way to avoid a conviction.

 Actually, while it’s a crime to lie to the police, they have free reign when it comes to lying to you.
 In fact, they often lie to suspects in order to secure a confession by claiming they have evidence, witnesses or the confession of an accomplice tying them to the crime.
 The Supreme Court has even upheld their right to do this.
 Because the police can say practically anything during interrogations, it is critical you work with a criminal lawyer in North County to help protect your rights and prevent you from saying something that might incriminate you later on.